steadshot/fumenizer/README.md

 # fumenizer
-Creates a Fumen ( http://fumen.zui.jp#english.js ) diagram from an image of the playfield.
+Creates a Fumen ( http://fumen.zui.jp#english.js ) diagram from an image of a Tetris playfield.
 Do not include the border.

 Usage: fumenizer.py {image file}